 - Enhancing their leadership skills and developing a reputation as subject matter experts and leaders;

 - Deriving satisfaction from actively working toward the goal of creating a more diverse pipeline of finance professionals with a solid grasp on sustainable investing;

 - Receiving recognition from IEN as a mentor on our website and in mentorship program materials.

 Applications will be accepted on a rolling basis.
-For more information and to apply, contact Nicole Torrico at firstname.lastname@example.org
+If you have any questions or would like more information, contact Nicole Torrico at email@example.com